simkin-bioinformatics/gatk4-illumina/README.md

 ## Running instructions

-Open the gatk4-illumina.yaml file and follow the instructions to provide paths for your files.
+Open the 'config' folder and find the 'config.yaml' file.
+Open this file and read the instructions carefully.
+Provide the paths for your input and output files.

-Run the pipeline with:
+When you are finished editing the config.yaml file, run the pipeline with:
 ```
 pixi run gatk4
 ```